The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 A note about usernames and credential IDs

-• A single user can have more than one authenticator device, which means a single username can map to multiple credential IDs, all of which identify the same user.
+You can allow (if you want, but you don’t have to) your users to have more than one authenticator device, which means a single username can map to multiple credential IDs, all of which identify the same user.

 Exposing your entities to Quarkus WebAuthn